-If this is set to No, orders will be accepted even if there isn’t a shipping method enabled for the shipping destination.
-This allow the order through with no shipping costs being charged on the order
+If this is set to No, orders will be accepted even if there isn't a shipping method enabled for the shipping destination.
+This allows the order through with no shipping costs charged on the order.

-If this is set to Yes, orders will not be accepted if there is no shipping method enabled which covers the shipping destination.
-If this occurs, your customer will see a customisable error message explaining that the order cannot be accepted due to the lack of a valid shipping method.
+Suppose this is set to Yes; orders will not be accepted if no shipping method is enabled to cover the shipping destination.
+If this occurs, your customer will see a customizable error message explaining that the order cannot be accepted due to the lack of a valid shipping method.

 To change these settings, start by opening your Site Manager and go to the Shipping Methods page, accessed through the Jump To menu in your Site Manager.